nastyabekesheva/RSNA-PneumoniaDetectionChallenge/README.md

 1. Creating a dataset of images classified as 'pneumonia positive' and background images.
    Background images are images with no labelled pneumonia that are added to a dataset to reduce False Positives.
+   Dataset structure: ~6k positive examples (all of them), ~600 background images.
+Both experiments and YOLOv8 guideline confirm this number of background to be optimal.
 2. Splitting dataset into training and validation (90/10).
 3. Converted images from *.dcm to *.jpg (as our model trains on *.jpg).
 4. Switched from left-bottom corner to relative center coordinates (again, model requirement).